 A Few Odds and Ends

 The lists above seem standard.
 But what about the out of the ordinary?
-While we expect our insurance to be there when the very worst happens, some policies make it explicitly clear that they cannot help us in certain situations, including:
+While we expect our pet health insurance to be there when the very worst happens, some policies make it explicitly clear that they cannot help us in certain situations, including:

 - Avian Flu